sarahpagan/558-project3/Some_College_or_Technical_School.md

 # EDA

-Count of diabetes or prediabetes cases in the No School or Elementary subgroup.
+Count of diabetes or prediabetes cases in the Some College or Technical School subgroup.

 ``` r
 ggplot(data = edu_data, aes(x = Diabetes)) +